foreverphoenix/the-phoenix-flavour/content/skyforge/introduction/_index.md

 ## Welcome

-This section of the website hosts the **Skyforge**, a beginner's guide and repository of resources for modding Skyrim.
-It is the official successor to my old The Phoenix Flavour guide before it became Wabbajack-exclusive and is intended to offer a comprehensive introduction to and knowledge base for Skyrim modding enthusiasts.
+This section of the website hosts **The Skyforge Project**, a beginner's guide and repository of resources for modding Skyrim.
+It is the official successor to **The Phoenix Flavour**, my old guide before it became Wabbajack-exclusive, and is intended to offer a comprehensive introduction to and knowledge base for Skyrim modding enthusiasts.

 {{< alert color="warning" >}}At present, the [Beginner's Guide](/skyforge/beginners-guide/step-1/) is in early stages and a <u>work in progress</u>.{{< /alert >}}

 ### The Modding Journey

 Getting into Skyrim modding can be a daunting experience.
-Beckoned by the sheer volume of high quality mods, many newcomers quickly feel overwhelmed by seemingly inexplicable issues cropping up left and right.
+Beckoned by the sheer volume of mods, many newcomers quickly feel overwhelmed by seemingly inexplicable issues cropping up left and right.
 Googling for a fix rarely yields a tailor-made solution.

 **The good news is: There is no magic involved in modding Skyrim.** If there is a problem, there is a reason for it, and with at least a basic understanding of how mods are structured and how they function you can painlessly fix most issues or prevent them from occurring to begin with.
 All it takes is some patience and the willingness to read.